-15 The Approved Group of Investors is a group of investors who have satisfied the evidentiary requirements of the DMO regarding the identity of any applicant for gilts or of any person for whom an applicant is acting as agent.
+13 The Approved Group of Investors is a group of investors who have satisfied the evidentiary requirements of the DMO regarding the identity of any applicant for gilts or of any person for whom an applicant is acting as agent.
 Requests to be admitted to the Approved Group can be made at any time but failure to provide satisfactory evidence of identity will result in an applicant being refused admission to the Approved Group.

-with status (e.g. SENT), and time of submission (HH:MM).
-Dealers must also populate the 'position' field, which tells the DMO of the GEMM's current position in the gilt (When-Issued (WI) and/or parent) being sold.
-Initial bids may be cancelled at any time before the bidding deadline, new ones may be added, or existing ones may be amended, either by re-inputting individual bid prices, or by populating the 'price change' field, which will then update all selected bids by the desired penny price change (e.g. input 1 to move prices up by 0.01, or -0.2 to move prices down by 0.002).
+the 'price change' field, which will then update all selected bids by the desired penny price change (e.g. input 1 to move prices up by 0.01, or -0.2 to move prices down by 0.002).
 Other functions within BAS allow bidders to view total amounts bid for by themselves and other colleagues at their firm, on an aggregate and individual basis.